Get back lost hair - how Ida did it - Ica Kuriren

 What about supplements?

-– If you have iron insufficiency you should of course take iron supplements, and those who have issues with the thyroid gland often gets Levaxine.
-When it comes to regular supplements I am hesitant.
-Few people in Sweden suffer from malnutrition.
-If you just moved to Sweden from Syria or any other war area, then yes.
-At that time vitamins may be needed to balance the body.
-Otherwise, my experience is that supplements have a marginal impact on hair loss, says Mats Stolt.
+– If you have an iron deficiency, you should of course take iron tablets, and those with thyroid problems are usually given Levaxin.
+As for ordinary supplements, I am doubtful.
+Few people in Sweden suffer from nutritional deficiencies.
+If you are a newcomer from Syria or another war zone, then yes.
+Then vitamins may be needed to balance out a body.
+Otherwise, my experience is that supplements have a marginal effect on hair loss,” says Mats Stolt.

-He wished that more people knew that they could get help.
+He wishes more people knew they could get help:

-– In most cases there is a solution.
-Not all women can get the hair back, however, the hair loss can almost always be slowed down.
-Just the fact that you stop the existing hair loss makes the women let go of their hair loss, focus on other things and regain a good quality of life, says Mats Stolt.
+– In most cases, there is a solution.
+Not all women can get their hair back, but hair loss can almost always be slowed down.
+Just stopping the loss of existing hair allows women to let go of their hair loss, focus on other things, and regain a good quality of life,” says Mats Stolt.

 - Hormonal changes

-- The skin disease Alopecia Areata (patchy hair loss, an autoimmune disease, closely related to Alopecia Totals, where all hair on the body disappears.)
+- The skin disease Alopecia Areata (patchy hair loss, an autoimmune disease, closely related disease is Alopecia Totals, when all hair on the body disappears.)

-- Telogen Effluvium (the body goes through a traumatic experiences, difficult operation, severe infection, extreme stress and the hair follicles enters a resting phase and the hair falls off.
+- Telogen Effluvium (The body goes through a traumatic experience, severe surgery, heavy infection, extreme stress and the hair follicles go into rest phase and the hair falls off.)

-Iron supplements/iron injections: For those with iron insufficiency.
+Iron tablets/iron shots: for those with iron deficiency.

-The Pharmaceutical Minoxidil: Is sold in Sweden under the brand names Rogaine, Recrea and Orifarm.
-Increases the blood vessels’ diameters and gives increased blood flow.
-The expanded blood vessels give more oxygen to the hair follicles, which result sin nutrients reaching the area.
+The drug Minoxidil: is sold in Sweden under brand names such as Rogaine, Recrea and Orifarm.
+Increases the diameter of blood vessels and provides increased blood flow.
+The dilated blood vessels give the hair follicles more oxygen and allow nutrients to reach the area.

-The pharmaceutical Finasteride: Is used in Sweden only for men.
+The drug Finasteride: used in Sweden only on men.

-PRP: Stimulates new creation of small blood vessels, and triggers inactive hair follicles to enter an active growth phase.
-When resting hair follicles are activated increased amount of hairs grow.
+PRP-treatment: Stimulates the formation of new small blood vessels, and triggers inactive hair follicles to enter an active growth phase.
+When dormant hair follicles are activated, the number of hairs that grow increases.